greatcodeclub/pong/README.md

 ### Setting up your dev environment

-You can opened up `game.html` directly in your browser using the `file://` protocol.
+You can open `game.html` directly in your browser using the `file://` protocol.
 However, I recommend you use a real web server.
 If you have python installed:

     $ python -m SimpleHTTPServer